simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 "But Issa taught: 'Do not seek straight paths in darkness, possessed by fear.
 But gather force and support each other.
 He who supports his neighbor strengthens himself.

-" 'I tried to revive the laws of Moses in the hearts of the people.
+"'I tried to revive the laws of Moses in the hearts of the people.
 And I say unto you that you do not understand their true meaning because they do not teach revenge but forgiveness.
-But the meaning of these laws is distorted.' "
+But the meaning of these laws is distorted.'"

 "Then the ruler sent to Issa his disguised servants that they should watch his actions and report to him about his words to the people."

-" 'Thou just man,' said the disguised servant of the ruler of Jerusalem approaching Issa, 'Teach us, should we fulfill the will of Caesar or await the approaching deliverance?'
+"'Thou just man,' said the disguised servant of the ruler of Jerusalem approaching Issa, 'Teach us, should we fulfill the will of Cæsar or await the approaching deliverance?'

-"But Issa, recognizing the disguised servants, said, 'I did not foretell unto you that you would be delivered from Cæsar; but I said that the soul which was immersed in sin would be delivered from sin.' "
+"But Issa, recognizing the disguised servants, said, 'I did not foretell unto you that you would be delivered from Cæsar; but I said that the soul which was immersed in sin would be delivered from sin.'"

 "At this time, an old woman approached the crowd, but was pushed back.
 Then Issa said, 'Reverence Woman, mother of the universe; in her lies the truth of creation.
 She is the foundation of all that is good and beautiful.
 She is the source of life and death.
 Upon her depends the existence of man, because she is the sustenance of his labors.
 She gives birth to you in travail, she watches over your growth.
 Bless her.
 Honor her.
 Defend her.
 Love your wives and honor them, because tomorrow they shall be mothers, and later---progenitors of a whole race.
 Their